Mainioco/forms/README.md

 # Mainio Forms

 This project's aim is to have easily integratable Angular 6 Dynamic forms to any web application.
 The project's not recommended for production at this stage.
+[Read more about Mainio behind this project](https://mainio.co/en/)

 ## Build status